tbensky/ProjectClock/readme.md

 ![Parts](https://github.com/tbensky/ProjectClock/blob/main/Pics/allparts.jpg)

-1. Some string used for the drive weight
+1. Some string used for the drive weight.

 2. Some weight to drive the escapement.
 This escapement can run on about 200 g (0.5 lbs) of weight.
-This is a piece of brass, but anything can be used, as long as it's the weight given.
+Shown is a piece of brass, but anything can be used, as long as it's the weight given.

-3. Wooden parts (see Frame section below)
+3. Wooden parts (see Frame section below).

-4. #10 screw with washer and wing nut
+4. #10 screw with washer and wing nut.

-5. 4, 2" long #6 screws with washers and nuts
+5. 4, 2" long #6 screws with washers and nuts.

 6. 4 fidget spinner bearings.
 Outer diameter is 22 mm, inner diameter (of hole) is 8 mm, and thickness is 7 mm.
 These are very common bearings and sizes.

-7. Two 7/16" dia. wooden dowels cut to 4" long
+7. Two 7/16" dia. wooden dowels cut to 4" long.

-8. 3D printed escape wheel and anchor (see below)
+8. 3D printed escape wheel and anchor (see below).

 9. 50 g (0.1 lb) weight to be attached to the swinging end of the pendulum.
 This helps it keep swinging.
 Can be anything as long as it has a bit of mass.